One of the things I appreciate about Lean is that many of the tools are very simple and practical.

 Set in Order: Organize the remaining items in a manner easy to locate and use.

 Sustain: Maintain the improvements over time by measuring often.
-Coaching employees, ensuring the standardized habits are executed frequently.
+Coach employees, ensuring the standardized habits are executed frequently.

 Standard Work – A famous quote by Taiichi Ohno, the Father of the Toyota Production System, said: “Where there is no standard, there can be no KAIZEN.”
 What this means is that we must strive to create a process that would serve as the baseline for future performance.
-Otherwise, we can’t tell if we are moving forward or backwards.
-A standard that we can all follow to create consistency, predictability, and a way to make our process repeatable and therefore easier to learn for trainees or employees cross-training.
+Otherwise, we can’t tell if we are moving forward or backward.
+A standard that we can all follow to create consistency, predictability, and a way to make our process repeatable, and therefore easier to learn, for trainees or employees, cross-training.

-Visual Management – This is one of the simplest yet most powerful concepts in the Lean toolkit.
+Visual Management – This is one of the simplest yet most powerful concepts in the “Lean” toolkit.
 Organizations should strive to create an environment that conveys information visually.
-Imagine being able to walk to your work area and being able to tell if there is a crisis happening and what specifically is the status of a certain job or task, among other things.
+Imagine being able to walk to your work area, and being able to tell whether there is a crisis happening and what specifically is the status of a certain job or task, among other things.
 Word of advice: use visuals to help make problems visible without penalizing employees, the intent is that if we all see the problem, we can begin attacking the root causes.

-Asking Why 5 times – This is one of the problem solving tools used in Lean.
+Asking Why 5 times – This is one of the problem-solving tools used in “Lean”.
 This is maybe as basic as it comes: When presented with a problem, just keep asking why until you find the root cause of a problem.
-More often than not, when we encounter a problem we are discovering a symptom.
-As leaders is our duty, together with our teams, to peal the onion until we find the cause that, if addressed, will make the problem go away for good.
-The power of this tool is that if your employees begin questioning things more often they will begin to identify, and hopefully, implement improvements naturally.
+Often, when we encounter a problem, we are discovering a symptom.
+As leaders, it is our duty, together with our teams, to peal the onion until we find the cause that, if addressed, will make the problem go away for good.
+The power of this tool, is that if your employees begin questioning things more often, they will begin to identify and implement improvements naturally.

 Here is a good template for a 5 why analysis you can lead with your team.